-Anyone with dreams of going on safari will likely imagine the Big Five - elephants, lions, buffalo, rhinos and leopards.
-These highly-prized sightings were originally deemed ‘the Big Five’ by poachers who considered them the most difficult animals to hunt on foot.
+Anyone with dreams of going on safari will likely imagine the Big Five – elephants, lions, buffalo, rhinos and leopards.
+These highly-prized sightings were originally deemed ‘the Big Five’ by hunters who considered them the most difficult animals to track on foot.
 Not the happiest of origins!
 Today the Big Five refers to the most sought-after wildlife sightings for enthused safari-goers in Africa.

 But did you ever consider the darker beasts of the expansive African plains?
 There are lurching, shifty animals populating the wilderness, whose iffy reputations and unappealing looks have led them to be deemed the ‘Ugly Five of Africa’.
 Read on to discover more about where to seek these lesser-loved alternatives to elephants and lions.
 After all, everybody loves an underdog (even when it’s a hyena)!

 The lolloping, ungainly form of the wildebeest is well known in the safari canon – most often seen as one of the masses in a faceless stampede, or as a panicking loner separated from the herd, chased down by a lion or hyena.
 Perhaps unfairly, wildebeest carry a reputation for being mindless, mainly due to their herding and migrating behaviour.
 Their ‘swarm mentality’ during the Great Migration means many drown in rivers or end up trampled underfoot.

 Nevertheless, the Great Migration of wildebeest from the Serengeti to the Masai Mara is a fascinating natural phenomenon that draws thousands of tourists to Africa every season and successfully leads the vast herds to the best grasslands year after year.
 To see it yourself, you can visit Tanzania or Kenya during late November to December.
 Wildebeest are scattered across the African continent, and can also be spotted in Botswana, Zambia, South Africa, Mozambique and more.